What is confidentiality?

 You can ask us about confidentiality if you are unsure so you can make up your mind about what contact details to give.

-CRASAC takes your privacy and data protection rights very seriously.
-We actively ensure that there are appropriate technical controls in place to protect you and your personal details.
-You can visit and engage with our website, and the documents it contains, without disclosing any personal information.
+CRASAC actively ensures there are appropriate technical controls in place to protect you and your personal details.

-CRASAC will only collect, process and store information about you that you have willingly provided and will be open and clear about what we collect what we will use it for.
+We will only collect, process and store information that you have willingly provided and will be open and clear about what we collect and what we will use it for.

-We have a Privacy Notice that tells you what we do with your personal data when you use our services, donate to us or visit us either in person or on our website.
+Our Privacy Notice gives more information on what we do with your personal data when you use our services, donate to us, or visit us either in person or on our website.

-If you have any questions about this notice, please contact our Data Protection Officer, Jennifer Sheehy at firstname.lastname@example.org
+If you have any questions about this notice, please contact our Data Protection Officer email@example.com.